 APPLICATION PROCEDURE

-Applications are reviewed and notice of approval or denial is given within three (3) business days of receipt of the application.
+- Applications are reviewed and notice of approval or denial is usually given within three (3) business days of receipt of a completed application, including provision of insurance, a security plan, and security fee, where required by the Library Director.
 Please note that submitting an application does not guarantee approval or use of the room.
 Library personnel will do everything possible to facilitate the application process, but no event will go on the calendar until a completed application form is approved and on file.

 LIBRARY’S AUTHORITY